 While many thought that the man bun would just be a fad, the hairstyle has proven its staying power.
-In 2017, the man bun is still a favourite style to rock.
-The look also holds its own against other on-trend options, including the much-loved pompadour and undercut.
+The man bun also holds its own against other on-trend options, including the much-loved pompadour and undercut.
 So, if your hair has a good length to it, the man bun is an excellent style to consider.
 All you need to do is find the perfect version for you.
-Luckily, we can help with that by providing you with the coolest ways to rock a man bun hairstyle.
+Luckily, we can help with that by providing you with the best man bun hairstyles to try in 2019.

 - 1 What is a Man Bun?